AndroDumb/wapshop-gameloft/README.md

-Gameloft Wapshop website template :D
+templatep website template :D this version have some bugs